chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 ## Animation Sequences

-UE4 animation sequences are fully supported in glTF, as long a vertex skin weights are also exported.
+Unreal animation sequences are fully supported in glTF, as long a vertex skin weights are also exported.
 Additionally, UE animation retargeting may also be accounted for in the export.

 ## Level Sequences